JusticeJJackson/Interview-Question-Code-Repository/LC_Easy/Two_Sum_Closest/Question.md

 target = 45

 Output:
-(1, 2)
+(0, 1)
-Explanation: The sum of numbers at indices 1 and 2 is 50, which is the closest sum to the target (45) without exceeding it.
+Explanation: The sum of numbers at indices 0 and 1 is 30 (10 + 20), which is the closest sum to the target (45) without exceeding it.

 Example 3:
 Input: